-- 7.3.1-15 New development that requires a grading/erosion control plan shall include landscaping and re-vegetation of graded or disturbed areas. - 7.3.1-16 The use of efficient irrigation practices and native or non-invasive and drought-tolerant plants to minimize the need for fertilizer, pesticides, herbicides and excessive irrigation practices shall be required for all areas. - 7.3.1-17 All structural BMPs shall be inspected on an annual basis and cleaned and/or repaired as necessary, ensuring proper function in accordance with the Model Maintenance Procedures of the County's Local Implementation Plan (LIP). - 7.3.1-18 The use of water conservation irrigation systems and practices, such as weather based or sensor controlled, shall be required throughout the Harbor.
+- 7.3.1-15 New development that requires a grading/erosion control plan shall include landscaping and re-vegetation of graded or disturbed areas. - 7.3.1-16 The use of efficient irrigation practices and native or non-invasive and drought-tolerant plants to minimize the need for fertilizer, pesticides, herbicides and excessive irrigation practices shall be required for all areas.
+The use of rodenticides containing any anticoagulant compounds (including, but not limited to, Warfarin, Brodifacoum, Bromadiolone or Diphacinone) is prohibited. - 7.3.1-17 All structural BMPs shall be inspected on an annual basis and cleaned and/or repaired as necessary, ensuring proper function in accordance with the Model Maintenance Procedures of the County's Local Implementation Plan (LIP). - 7.3.1-18 The use of water conservation irrigation systems and practices, such as weather based or sensor controlled, shall be required throughout the Harbor.

-7.3.2 Water Quality Waterside Area -- Policies
+7.3.2 Water Quality Waterside Area - Policies